kreyzeguillian/ECE_2112_Exploratory-Data-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/9a5b6222-23d9-46ed-8b46-52ada336a123)

 ***Exploration Question 3.2 Who are the top 5 most frequent artists based on the number of tracks in the dataset?
-As observed in the plot above, the top 5 most frequent artists based on the number of tracks they produced include Bad Bunny, Taylor Swift, The Weeknd, SZA, and Kendrick Lamar.***
+As observed in the plot above, the top 5 most frequent artists based on the number of tracks they produced include "Bad Bunny", "Taylor Swift", "The Weeknd", "SZA", and "Kendrick Lamar".***

 The following counts the number of tracks released per year:
 ```python